aipetto/aipetto-business-backend/README.md

 ### Building a new image and deploy to Google Clound Run
 Add versioning to image and git tag before generate image and deploy.
 Check steps in order to set a CI/CD on future.

+Run the command `npm run deploy:production`, below are the manual steps included:
 ```
 gcloud auth login
 gcloud builds submit --tag gcr.io/aipetto/aipetto